Jamaat-e-Ahmadiyya’s role in Indonesia’s independence from the Dutch

 Indonesia’s first President, Dr AR Sukarno (left) meeting with Ahmadi missionaries in Indonesia, Syed Shah Muhammad Sahib and Hafiz Qudratullah Sahib

 “[Indonesia] is a developed country with respect to education and industry, and a smaller nation like the Dutch has no right to rule such a big nation with such a huge population.
-The very first benefit of the presence of a foreign government should be that it should protect the [ruled] country, but the Dutch government is not capable of protecting Indonesia from foreign attacks.”
+The very first benefit of the presence of a foreign government should be that it protects the [ruled] country, but the Dutch government is not capable of protecting Indonesia from foreign attacks.”
 (Ibid, p.
 4)

 Huzoorra further stated that such articles should be published in newspapers and magazines in which the Dutch should be told: